 Logbook of an Ambassador

-India and Switzerland: economic topics of the relationship
+India and the European Union: a stagnating relationship

 The Indian Prime Minister Narendra Modi has finally made it to Brussels two months ago.
 With the EU-India Summit of 30th March, Modi remains loyal to his policy of a more ascertained outreach to the world.
 Since coming into office, he has given the world, especially the wider regional neighbourhood, a clear signal that India wishes to engage again and more forcefully in international affairs, but no longer along the traditional lines of the Non-Aligned and Third World solidarity, as developed by Nehru and his Congress Party successors.

 The Indian Ocean and the Mughal Empire: a lesson for today